gleeshot/NYCU_VRDL_HW3/README.md

 # VRDL HW3 Instance Segmentation
-This is the code for VRDL HW2.
-I used yolov4 as the architecture to do the homework.
-I trained my model with darknet first, then used the pytorch version of yolov4 to inference the test dataset. here are my reference:
+This is the code for VRDL HW3.
+I used u-net as the architecture to do the homework.
+Here is my reference:
 - [U-Net](https://github.com/bvezilic/Nuclei-segmentation)

 ## dependencies